Salmon Watcher Program

 Volunteer Monitoring Program

 Salmon Watcher is a multi-jurisdictional effort focused at protecting a Pacific Northwest treasure and educating the community in the process.
-The 16-year-old program involves volunteers watching streams for spawning salmon in King and Snohomish Counties.
+The 19-year-old program involves volunteers watching streams for spawning salmon in King and Snohomish Counties.
 This effort mainly focuses on waters within the Lake Washington Watershed.

 Want to become a Salmon Watcher?
 Go to our Volunteer page.
+This page includes our training dates.

 Already a Salmon Watcher?
 Go to our page for Active Volunteers.
 This page has info you can use once you've gone through training.